distance458/sem-quran/privacy-policy.md

-Privacy Policy for Quran-Kareem At az-codes.com, accessible from info@az-codes.com, one of our main priorities is the privacy of our visitors.
+Privacy Policy for Quran-Kareem القرآن الكريم At az-codes.com, accessible from info@az-codes.com, one of our main priorities is the privacy of our visitors.
 This Privacy Policy document contains types of information that is collected and recorded by az-codes.com and how we use it.

 If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us.